The

 Actually they were already in the process of it.
 What do think their claims

-in Alaska, half way across Canada and down to California was all about?
+in Alaska, half way across Canada and down to California were all about?

 Just look at this map.
 This was